haotian2006/HelperDocs-contributions/Parallel luau.md

 Parallel Luau is a way of achieving real multithreading in roblox using the Actor instance.

 !!!info What is Multithreading
     Multithreading is a way of running multiple threads at the same time.
-Base lua does not have this feature and when you use task.spawn or coroutines it is not really multithreading.
-The function is still only running on a single thread but lua makes it so it looks like it is running at the same time
+Base Lua does not have this feature and when you use task.spawn or coroutines it is not really multithreading.
+The function is still only running on a single thread but Lua makes it so it looks like it is running at the same time

 ## Actors
 Actors is an Instance that allows scripts under that Actor to run in Parallel.

 !!!warning Actors and Modules